 Francis, tell us about your product development role.
-Where did you work previously, and what drew you to Susteen?
+Where did you work previously, and what drew you to this company?

 I always enjoy a good David versus Goliath challenge and have had the privilege over the last 25 years to work with some amazing companies and people to deliver on their dreams and ideas.

-What drew me to Susteen was Steve, the company’s President.
+What drew me to the DATAPILOT team was Steve, the company’s President.
 I’m working for a great 20-year Microsoft Managed Partner, managing and developing leading edge .NET, Azure and IoT applications, and I was invited to a technology round table that Steve belonged to, and we hit it off right away.

 There have been so many highs this year, leading and developing the engineering and support teams has been awesome, and I’m a hands-on person whether it’s the business analysis work, UIUX, or architecting with the team.